Our values guide the way we work. They act as a reminder of what matters to us as an organisation.

 Julia Le (she/her)

 Julia has worked on building brands through marketing communications for over 15 years, for both big brands and start-ups.
-Her experience spans a variety of sectors, from fmcg to finance through to social enterprise.
+Her experience spans a variety of sectors, from households consumer goods to finance through to social enterprise.
 She has worked in France, the UK, and New Zealand.

 Ben Waller (he/him)